Grouse Grind Trail Open for the Season

-The Grouse Grind Trail is located in North Vancouver, B.C., at the base of the Grouse Mountain Resort ski area.
+The Grouse Grind Trail is part of Metro Vancouver's newest regional park.
+It is located in North Vancouver, B.C., at the base of the Grouse Mountain Resort ski area.
 It is an extremely steep and mountainous trail that begins at the 300-metre-elevation and climbs to 1,100 metres over a distance of approximately 2.9 kilometres.

-The Grouse Grind Trail is operated by the Watershed Management Division of Metro Vancouver.
+The Grouse Grind Trail is operated by Metro Vancouver's Regional Parks Department.

 Hiking times vary considerably depending on each hiker's individual fitness level.
 The Grouse Grind hike is difficult and those planning on climbing the trail should be in excellent physical condition.
 Those individuals with any health concerns including high blood pressure, heart and breathing problems are warned not to attempt to hike the trail.